 One of the preparations travelers generally overlook is obtaining knowledge of etiquette of the visiting country.
 While it is always better to know and understand about the culture of the planned destination, it also adds to ones’ general knowledge.
 And when the nation is as big and diverse as the United States of America, being familiar with the culture, social, and other etiquette becomes important, especially for the people from the Middle East countries.
 For the frank nature and open mindedness of Americans may overwhelm them.
-If you are a citizen of the UAE and are planning to visit America for tourism or any other reasons, you must know these common etiquette in the US.

 Addressing a known person formally or informally, depending on your closeness, is a common rule followed globally.
 But never anywhere else in the world can you find an exchange of greeting with a stranger than in the U.S. You will be surprise to see that the Americans greet even strangers when walking on the street, in an elevator, queue, or in a public or private building.
 However, they greet only when they have an eye contact with someone.
 The most common way to greet a person in this amazing country is “How are you doing” when meeting after a gap of time.
 You have to utter this phrase with a gentle smile on your face.
 If you are greeting this way, you must acknowledge it by saying “Fine!
 Thank you.”
 Or just nod your head and say “Hi” with a smile.